baboon-king/Bake/README.md

-# Bake
+# Bunv

-**Bake** is a lightweight, blazing-fast, and developer-friendly cross-platform desktop application bundler built with **Bun** and **Webview**.
+**Bunv** is a lightweight, blazing-fast, and developer-friendly cross-platform desktop application bundler built with **Bun** and **Webview**.
 It empowers frontend developers to build, debug, and package native desktop apps using pure JavaScript/TypeScript and web technologies—offering a compelling alternative to Electron and Tauri with smaller bundle size and faster startup.

 ## Features